favionline/partner-events-tracking/doc/implementation-guide/server-to-server.md

 `POST /tracking/{FAVI-TRACKING-ID}/cancel-order`

-If an order, that you sent to FAVI is cancelled, please let us know using this endpoint.
+If an order, that you sent to FAVI, is cancelled, please, let us know using this endpoint.
 This will for example prevent asking the customer for review of product, that he/she never received.

 JSON body properties: